A search will (eventually) make it possible to evaluate the possibilities of awareness

 “Therapeutic Nihilism”

 Adding to this uncertainty in prognosis is “certain therapeutic nihilism,” says Professor Stein Silva, also an intensivist at Pink City University Hospital.
 “We do a lot of things to protect the brain from potential secondary cerebral attacks, to prevent further damage.
-But we don’t have a drug or an action that, strictly speaking, allows us to make our patients progress,” Benjamin Sarton recognizes.
+But we don’t have a drug or an action that allows us, strictly speaking, to help our patients progress,” B(…) Read more on 20minutes

-The procedure is often limited to preserving their vital functions so that they can leave the intensive care unit for a recovery center.
-Not really treating them because, the expert underlines, “coma hides many underlying mechanisms that are still misunderstood”.

-But there is one less since ToNIC*, the research laboratory of two resuscitators, published its latest findings in a prestigious neurological journal. the brain.
-A team led by Steen Silva revealed “for the first time” that comatose patients showed “significantly” inflamed areas in their brains.